Circle P Processing

 HOW MUCH MEAT SHOULD I EXPECT TO GET BACK?

-SOME DETERMINING FACTORS that affect how much MEAT you GET BACK.
+that affect how much MEAT you GET BACK

 1) Fatness – Leaner animals will have higher carcass cutting yields than fatter animals.
 Excess fat does make your HANGING WEIGHT heavier, however, when it comes time to process the carcass all the excess fat gets trimmed off and thrown away.